ctu-vras/multirobot-calibration/README.md

        - 'skin' - [lengths, angles]
        - 'planes' - [all plane parameters (a,b,c)]
        - 'external' - [rotation (vector or quaternion), translation (vector)].
-   - boundsFromDefault - set if the bounds are considering the latest DH or the default DH
+   - boundsFromDefault - set if the bounds are considering the latest kinematics or the default kinematics
      - useful in sequential calibration
    - optimizeInitialGuess - set if the plane or external transformation parameters should be optimized too
    - skipNoPert - set if the calibration without perturbation should be skipped